opencog/opencog/opencog/nlp/relex2logic/README.md

 ### Overview:
-Currently the linguistic structures which R2L translates into logic atoms can be divided into roughly three classes,
+Currently, the linguistic structures which R2L translates into logic atoms can be divided into roughly three classes,

-1. predicate-argument structures (the main structure of any clause) such as SVO etc.,
+1. Predicate-argument structures (the main structure of any clause) such as SVO etc.,
-2. a variety of types of constituents that can take the place of a predicate or its arguments, e.g. different parts of speech, variables, or clauses.
+2. A variety of types of constituents that can take the place of a predicate or its arguments, e.g. different parts of speech, variables, or clauses.
-3. “unary” rules -- attributions of some property or modifying clause to an argument or predicate, such as an adjective, or a grammatical property, such as gender, or definiteness, or an adjectival or adverbial clause, such as “When I get to Memphis . . . .”
+3. Features -- attributions of some property or modifying clause to an argument or predicate, such as an adjective, or a grammatical property, such as gender, or definiteness, or an adjectival or adverbial clause, such as “When I get to Memphis . . . .”